bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 # Nefit-Buderus-EMS-bus-Arduino-Domoticz

-Readout of Nefit/Buderus EMS (=Energy Management System) interface Protocol by Arduino and transfer of data via HTTP GET requests to Domoticz home automation software (or to other systems).
+Readout of Nefit/Buderus (Logamatic) EMS (=Energy Management System) interface Protocol by Arduino and transfer of data via HTTP GET requests to Domoticz home automation software (or to other systems).

 ## Goal:
 Readout the Nefit/Buderus EMS interface of a Nefit Trendline gas boiler (gas condensing central heating boiler).